TV3 (Catalan TV channel): Criticisms and controversies

 However, a study by the Consell de l’Audiovisual de Catalunya (Catalonia's Audiovisual Council), an independent regulating institution elected by the Catalan Parliament, concluded that TV3 is the television that gives the most neutral and balanced political coverage, giving voice to both the pro-independence parties and those opposed to it, unlike other channels (like TVE, Telecinco or Antena 3), which only showed a partial constitutionalist view of the issue.
 As an example, 97.9% of TVE's talk-show guests defended the referendum was illegal, while TV3 had guests defending different views of the issue: that of the referendum being legal, illegal but legitimate and illegal.
 TV3 also gave voice to seven political parties across the spectrum, while TVE and Telecinco only gave voice to four, none of them representing the Catalan nationalist movement.
 Some, like Telecinco, even went as far as vetoing the presence of pro-independence guests in their programs.
 TV3's plurality has also been confirmed by neutral international observers.
 CAC once again called TV3 the most plural in November 2018.
-According to their study, they gave voice to 30 different politic groups.
+According to their study, they gave voice to 30 different political groups.

 The public budget for TV3 and Catalunya Ràdio in 2013 was 295.9 million euros both surpassing any public media of Spain, and has been criticized on several occasions the high cost of TV3.
+In 2023 its budget was of 275.5 million euros.
+In 2024 it was of 341.7 million, and it's expected in 2025, 2026 and 2027 will be of a minimum of 330.5 million, 335.5 million and 340.5 million respectively.

 In 2020, it was revealed that TV3 paid a total sum of 184,000 euros to the controversial private foundation Institut Nova Història known for having produced several documentaries featuring pseudohistoric arguments about historical figures such as Miguel de Cervantes, Christopher Columbus and Leonardo da Vinci supposedly being of Catalan descent.
 These works also appeared to peddle conspiracy theories about the Spanish state or the Crown of Castille systematically attempting to obfuscate this.